tommy11jo/still-manim/README.md

 ```
 from smanim import *
-# this code creates the entire lemon logo above
+# this code creates the entire logo above
 # a still life for still-manim
 stroke_width = 1
 lemon = VGroup()